plomino/PlominoDoc/docs/fields.rst

 Text field
 ----------

+A text field allows simple text input.

+Text fields can also be rendered *hidden*.
+In this case, input comes from the REQUEST.

 .. image:: images/3fdf9792.png

 Widget
     :Value:
         - ``Text``
         - ``Long text``
+        - ``Hidden``
-    :Purpose: Text is rendered as a basic HTML input text field.
+    :Purpose: Text is rendered as a basic HTML input text field, or a hidden field.
 Size
     :Value: Integer
     :Purpose: